dfichiu/ba-thesis/README.md

 The `normalization-experimentss` folder contains Jupyter notebooks that performed experiments in the context of the sliding window n-gram method with unnormalized and normalized similarity computation.
 (The script `run_experiment.sh` was run with a configuration file from the `/configs` subfolder; the data for the experiments is located in the subfolder `/data`.
 The script parametrized the Jupyter notebook `experiment_template.ipynb` based on the chosen configuration file and the resulting .html of the run notebook was saved in the `/results` subfolder.)
 Due to library changes, the current output has to be reformatted.
 However, the results of the performed experiments can be seen in the `results` subfolder

 ## Requirements
 The requirements can be found in `requirements.txt`.
+If you are running the project on the PVS server, activate the conda environment `daniela-py39-clone`.

+### One-click demo
+To run the one-click demo, once you've installed the requirements/activated the PVS conda environment (the project is located in `dfichiu/ba-thesis`), run `/src/experiments/run_experiment.sh`.
+The script runs the Jupyter notebooks in `src/experiments` and saves the created plots and the run notebooks as .html pages.
+The results produced by the script are saved in the subfolder `/src/experiments/results`.